quiltdata/quilt/docs/advanced-features/athena.md

 1. Go to the [CloudFormation console](https://console.aws.amazon.com/cloudformation)
 2. Select the Quilt stack
 3. Click "Update"
+4. Select "Use current template" and click "Next"
-4. Add the above ARN to the "ManagedUserRoleExtraPolicies" field.
+5. Add the above ARN to the "ManagedUserRoleExtraPolicies" field.
-5. Save
+6. Click "Next" to configure stack options
+7. Check "I acknowledge that AWS CloudFormation might create IAM resources with custom names"
+5. Click "Update stack" to save changes

 ### C. Add that AWS policy as a Quilt catalog Policy

 This needs to be done manually by a Quilt Administrator:

 1. Login to your Quilt instance at, e.g. https://quilt.mycompany.com
-2. Click on "Admin Settings" in the upper right
+2. Click on "Admin Settings" in the upper right, under your Profile name
 3. Scroll down to the "Policies" section on the bottom
 4. Click on the "+" to create a new Policy
 5. Set Title to "AthenaQuiltAccess"